SAP defers profit goal to build cloud business

 Co-Chief Executive Bill McDermott told reporters he did not exclude more acquisitions but said SAP aims to grow by itself for now.
 "When an acquisition makes sense, we will do it," he said.

-SAP shares pared earlier losses to trade 0.8 percent lower at 1211 GMT, underperforming a 0.3 percent stronger German blue-chip DAX index.
+SAP shares pared earlier losses to trade 0.8 percent lower at 1211 GMT, underperforming a 0.3 percent stronger German blue-chip DAX index .GDAXI.

 "Revenue from cloud services does not come up front.
 It is a subscription cycle with recurring revenues.
 So three years down the road, revenues and profits will climb based on that subscription model.
 But in the short term it lowers your margin rate," McDermott said.